-TMX Group enters into derivative financial instrument contracts, including interest rate swaps to hedge its interest rate exposure.
+TMX Group enters into derivative financial instrument contracts, including interest rate swaps to partially hedge interest rate exposure on its Credit Facilities (note 14) and total return swaps to partially hedge its share price exposure on its cash-settled share-based compensation plans (note 22).
 Derivatives are recognized initially at fair value.
 Subsequent to initial recognition, derivatives are measured at fair value, and changes therein are accounted for as described below.